sharmavivek223/music-player/README.md

 # music-player

-Play and pause buttons are showing errors in large no. of songs.
+Play and pause buttons not working properly.
+Adjust the position on setOnItemClickListner